skylarlennon/AUTO566/README.md

 - have the track modeling generate the name of the track
 - todo: figure out why the extra tails on the time graph
 - figure out why the decel distance doesn't always work, making it stop on a dime.
+- Show losses as a function of time for everything that looses power.
+- Have separate files for all of the parameters.
+- Why don't ocv and Vt match?
+Irrelevant now?
+- Create animation of the car driving over the track
+    - Live and static graphs

+- THINGS TO DO IN FUTURE
+    - environment file: wind direction as a random function of time.